 Frequently Asked Questions

-Do we need on-demand IR capability if we already have a SOC?
+Do we need on-demand incident response capability if we already have a SOC?

 Yes.
 A SOC excels at monitoring and detection.
-Breach recovery requires a different and deeper skill set: forensic analysis, attacker eviction, system rebuilds, and legal coordination.
-Most SOC teams are not structured for the full incident response arc and should be complemented by specialist IR capability.
+SOC teams are generally not structured for the full incident response arc and benefit from specialist capability alongside them.

-How does on-demand IR interact with our cyber insurance policy?
+How does on-demand incident response interact with our cyber insurance policy?

-Many carriers have approved IR vendor lists and require insurer notification before engaging an external firm.
+Many carriers have approved incident response vendor lists and require insurer notification before engaging an external firm.
 Confirm this before an incident.
 An experienced partner like Kalles Group can guide you through insurer requirements without slowing response.

 Incident response focuses on identifying, containing, and eradicating the security threat.
 Disaster recovery focuses on restoring systems and business operations.
-In a breach, both are needed – often simultaneously.
+Most serious breaches require both capabilities simultaneously.
 Kalles Group provides IT Disaster Recovery and Business Continuity services in parallel with incident response.

 What should we do right now to prepare?

-Three steps: (1) Complete an incident response readiness assessment to identify gaps.
-(2) Establish a relationship with an on-demand cyber team partner before you need one.
-(3) Run a tabletop exercise to pressure-test your current playbook.
+Three steps: complete an incident response readiness assessment to identify gaps; establish a relationship with an on-demand cyber team partner before you need one; and run a tabletop exercise to pressure-test your current playbook.
 Kalles Group supports all three.

 Sources: